 It is crucial to repeat again that prestige and status are essential to the success of the Buddhist sangha.
 It would be a grave mistake to conflate concerns about prestige and reputation with the kinds of problems of ego that Buddhism always warns us against.
 Regard and respect is at the bottom of the entire system of the Buddhist sangha; it is essential for the support of the laity, and that support is essential for the sangha to survive.
 It is a mistaken sense of the ascetic path to think that the bhikshuni sangha can operate without proper facilities and resources.
 Without such support the bhikshuni sangha will experience a second decline.

 Those contemporary Buddhist women who have argued that the eight heavy rules should not be contested but rather regarded as providing a good opportunity for women to work on their egos are pursuing a mistaken strategy.
 Although it is certainly true that the situation is a good chance to work on one’s ego—most situations are!—we should hardly welcome the disparagement of an order whose entire purpose is to provide models of dignity and discipline.

-From Dignity and Discipline, edited by Thea Mohr and Jampa Tsedroen, published by Wisdom Publications.
+From Dignity and Discipline, edited by Thea Mohr and Jampa Tsedroen, published by Wisdom Publications, reprinted with permission.